TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-azureindustrycomplianceaccreditation.md

 * **Penetration Testing**:The entire Penetration Test request submission process is customer self-serve at: [pentest](https://portal.msrc.microsoft.com/en-us/engage/pentest)<br>
 More details about penetration testing can be found here: [Penetration Testing](https://docs.microsoft.com/azure/security/azure-security-pen-testing)<br>

-* **Customer Notifications for Subprocessor Changes**: You may opt-in to receive notifications of changes to the Microsoft Personal Data Subprocessors List<br>
-**Note**: Online Services customer data and personal data list notification is fully automated.
-For more information, see Microsoft’s [Data Protection Resources](https://servicetrust.microsoft.com/Documents/TrustDocuments)<br>

 ## **Recommended Documents**